Evaluating Beam Control in Aisle-Optic IES Files

 Spacing-to-Mounting Height (S/M) Ratio

 The S/M ratio is a guideline for how far apart fixtures can be placed for even illumination.
 Aisle optics have two S/M ratios: one along the aisle (parallel) and one across the aisle (perpendicular).
+The table below provides common starting points for a layout, derived from typical luminaire performance in common aisle widths.
+Your final spacing may vary based on specific fixture data and uniformity requirements.

 | Aisle Width | Typical S/M Ratio (Parallel) | Purpose |